-Our host communities are one of Gold Fields' most important stakeholder groups – their support underpins our social licence to operate which, in turn, impacts our ability to generate and distribute enduring value.
-Our Group Community Policy Statement sets out our commitment to develop mutually beneficial relationships with our host communities, host governments and other key stakeholders through meaningful engagement.
+Our host communities are among Gold Fields' most important stakeholder groups – their support underpins our social licence to operate which in turn impacts our ability to create enduring value.
+Our Group Community Policy Statement, updated in 2021, sets out our commitment to developing mutually beneficial relationships with our host communities, host governments and other key stakeholders through meaningful engagement.
 We aim to keep improving our social performance, strengthen our social licence to operate and deliver enduring value in collaboration with our host communities and governments.

-Host communities are defined as those people living within the vicinity of our operations who have been or could be directly affected by our exploration, construction or operational activities, and who have a reasonable expectation of our duties and obligations as the mining operator.
-Each operation within the Group identifies their host communities to secure both their legal mining and social licence to operate.
-In total, some 460,000 people live in 60 communities surrounding our eight mines.
+Host communities are the people who live within the vicinity of our operations, who have been or could be directly affected by our exploration, construction or operational activities, and who have a reasonable expectation that we will fulfil our duties and commitments to operate responsibly.
+Each operation within the Group identifies its host communities to secure its legal and social licences to operate.
+In total, an estimated 485,000 people live in approximately 60 communities surrounding our eight mines (excluding Asanko).

-The outbreak of the Covid-19 pandemic has exacerbated economic hardships in our host communities, who now increasingly expect that our mines will help alleviate their burdens by providing economic or other assistance.
-The circumstances of this past year have reinforced our awareness of our communities' priority needs.
-We believe that the greatest socio-economic benefit we can have on our host communities is to create value by addressing the following priority needs:
+The Covid-19 pandemic exacerbated economic hardships in our host communities, who increasingly expect our mines to help alleviate their burdens by providing financial or other assistance.
+The circumstances of this past year reinforced our awareness of our communities' priority needs.
+We believe the greatest socio-economic benefit we can provide to our host communities is to create value by addressing their priority needs of:

-We aim to maximise the positive socio-economic and environmental benefits of mining on our host communities while avoiding or minimising the adverse impacts thereof.
-Our social investment initiatives are guided by the principle of Shared Value, whereby we address business and social needs to create value for both communities and our mines.
+We aim to maximise the positive socio-economic benefits of mining on our host communities while, as far as possible, avoiding or minimising adverse impacts.
+Our social investment initiatives are guided by the principle of Shared Value, whereby we address both business and social needs to create value for communities and our mines.

-Between 2016 and 2020, we significantly enhanced our understanding of the value created through our SED investments, host community employment and host community procurement programmes by quantifying the impact thereof.
-Over the past five years, we have created between US$600m – US$800m in community value every year.
-Cumulatively, this amounts to over US$3.54bn which, we believe, presents a significant investment in the economic wellbeing of our host communities.
-Based on our analysis, of the US$2.85bn in value created during 2020, US$676m, 28% of the total, remained with our host communities as shown in the graph below.
+Between 2016 and 2021, we significantly enhanced our understanding of the value created through our SED investments, host community employment and host community procurement programmes by quantifying the impact thereof.
+Over the past six years, we created between US$600m and US$900m in community value every year.
+Cumulatively, this amounts to over US$4.4bn which, we believe, presents a significant investment in the economic wellbeing of our host communities.
+Based on our analysis, of the US$3.59bn in value distributed during 2021, US$872m (28% of total) remained with our host communities.

 We have incentivised our management teams with ESG targets since 2017, including host community value creation.
 Following the launch of the Group's comprehensive 2030 ESG targets in December 2021, a larger portion of incentives will be allocated to ESG-related goals.
 Looking at host community value creation, we set a 2030 target of 30% of the total value to be spent in host communities.

-Our host community procurement programme guides us as we support those areas in our operations' supply chains where community-based enterprises can participate.
-Host community procurement, if implemented effectively, holds benefits for both the communities in which we operate and for our mines themselves.
-This aligns with our focus on driving Shared Value.
+Our host community procurement strategy guides us as we seek opportunities for communitybased enterprises to participate in our operations' supply chains.
+If implemented effectively, host community procurement holds benefits for the communities in which we operate as well as our mines.

 spend (% of total)